Alan Kelly (referee): Career

 Kelly has been ranked as Ireland's Number 1 referee for several years and was the inaugural winner of the Players Football Association of Ireland's (PFAI) Referee of the Year Award in 2006.
 He has gone on to win the award on five further occasions since.

 His final appearance as a referee in the League of Ireland was on 25 October 2013, when his former club Cork City FC defeated St Patricks Athletic 4-2 in Turners Cross.
 It was also the final game of the 2013 League of Ireland season.

 In 2016, Kelly was named Major League Soccer's Referee of the Year and was selected to referee the MLS Cup between Toronto FC and Seattle Sounders FC.
-The game ended 0-0 a.e.t, with Seattle defeating Toronto 5-4 in Kicks from the Mark (KFTM).
+The game ended 0–0 after extra time, with Seattle defeating Toronto 5–4 on penalties.

-In December 2018, Kelly refereed his second MLS Cup Final at the Mercedez Benz Arena in Atlanta where Atlanta United defeated Portland Timbers 2-0 in front of 73,000 spectators.
+In December 2018, Kelly refereed his second MLS Cup Final at the Mercedes-Benz Stadium in Atlanta where Atlanta United defeated Portland Timbers 2–0 in front of 73,000 spectators.

 During his time in MLS, Kelly has been voted the Major League Soccer Referee of the Year in 2015, 2016 and 2018.
-The award is voted for by Players, Coaches and Media Personnel.
+The award is voted for by players, coaches and media personnel.